 The industry average for what property managers make annually depends on the following:

-The first step of learning how to become a property manager is understanding what your state’s legal requirements are for becoming qualified to manage properties.
+The first step is understanding what your state’s legal requirements are for becoming qualified to manage properties.
 The legal and licensing requirements you will need to follow will vary depending on which state you live in.
-Many states require you to first get a real estate broker’s license, while other states only require a property manager’s license.
+Many states require you to first get a real estate broker’s license from the state’s real estate commission, while other states only require a property manager’s license.

 There are some states where managers are not required to obtain any qualifications.
 In these states, it is possible to start working as a property manager without any qualification, but you may have difficulty competing against more qualified managers.